Head and brain injury claim experts.

 So, when reading the below section, please bear in mind that the figures quoted for these injuries are purely the award for the injury and that each case being different, the total losses will be different too.

 Compensation for an injury to the head can vary dramatically.
-At the lowest lever of injury, you may have a minor cut or bruise, or even no actual physical signs of injury.
+At the lowest level of injury, you may have a minor cut or bruise, or even no actual physical signs of injury, but suffer from headaches, and psychological distress (for example, the fear of being the passenger in a car, or fear of taking part in activities at work).
 At the other end of the scale, we have life-changing injuries to the neck and brain, leaving a person requiring 24 hour care, and completely unable to work again.

 Whatever the extent of your injury, at MG Legal our first port of call is the Judicial Studies Board Guidelines (JSB), a regularly updated reference book containing guides for awards in certain brackets based on the type and scale of the injuries as detailed by the medical experts in your claim.
 You will find a copy of the JSB on the desk or in the briefcase of every solicitor, barrister and judge who deals with personal injury.

 What we always tell our clients to remember is that the Judicial Studies Board Guidelines, are just that, 'guidelines'.
 At MG Legal, we know that each and every one of our clients is different, and that similar injuries can affect them and their lifestyle in completely different ways.
 The following figures for personal injury settlement, are taken from the 15th Editiion of the Judicial Studies Board Guidelines, and the figures stated are for the personal injury aspect of your claim, only- so do not include any claim for financial losses (special damages) that you may have suffered.

 Very Severe Brain Damage – injuries where there is little or no ability to perform event basic functions such as opening the eyes and understanding speech - Awards range between £264,650 and £379,100;